mlcommons/algorithmic-efficiency/docker/README.md

 ### Prerequisites
 You may have to install the NVIDIA Container Toolkit so that the containers can locate the NVIDIA drivers and GPUs.

-If you are working with a GCP VM w Container Optimized OS setup, you will have to mount the NVIDIA drivers and devices on `docker run` command (see below).
+If you are working with a GCP VM with Container Optimized OS setup, you will have to mount the NVIDIA drivers and devices on `docker run` command (see below).

 ### Building Image